 In one congregation, we re-crafted the seasonal Thanksgiving at the Table to be a back and forth litany between the pastor and the assembly.
 I guess I don’t know enough of the theology of the Thanksgiving at the Table in Lutheranism to discern if that is “permitted”?!
 It did help keep the assembly engaged in what otherwise was perceived as “something the pastor does up there.”

 The chances are you don’t use the Words of Institution alone.
 You probably also include the Preface (with its proper) and Sanctus.
 This is all part of the Great Thanksgiving.
 In my view using a full eucharistic prayer opens up the fuller range of eucharistic meaning.
 Has you congregation considered that the eucharistic prayer expresses a worldview?
-In its various parts it includes elements of cosmology, praise of the Father in creation, remembrance of the Son in salvation history, invocation of the Holy Spirit for the blessings of communion and also to evoke the inter-subjective fellowship (koinonia) of the church.
+In its various parts it includes elements of cosmology, praise of the Father in creation; salvation history in the remembrance of the Son; interconnections in the invocation of the Holy Spirit for the blessings of communion that evoke the fellowship (koinonia) of the church.
 There are also touches of eschatology in this foretaste of the feast to come.
 You could do a whole systematic theology on the basis on a full eucharistic prayer.
 Your congregations, like most, have not been taught this by your predecessor.
-But there’s no reason you can begin to rectify this deficit by providing the catechesis that’s needed.
+But there’s no reason you can’t begin to rectify this deficit by providing the catechesis that’s needed.
 My Eucharistic Body could be a helpful resource.

 There’s no problem with litanizing the eucharistic prayer.
 Great Thanksgiving I in Lutheran Book of Worship (in the rose column) did this by providing several congregational interjections: the Sanctus, the Memorial Accalamation, the Maranatha (“Amen.
 Come, Lord Jesus.”), the Epiclesis (“Amen.
 Come, Holy Spirit.”), and the concluding Doxology.
 Some of the eucharistic prayers in Evangelical Lutheran Worship do the same.
 These congregational interjections can also be sung, just like the Sanctus and Doxology.
 Is God worthy of our praise and thanksgiving?
 Yes?
 Then don’t withhold it!